Lemon Vinaigrette

 Instructions

-• Add all of the ingredients to a small bowl and whisk together.
+• Whisk.
+Add all the ingredients to a small bowl and whisk together until fully emulsified.

 Lisa’s Tips

-• This lemon vinaigrette will last for up to one week in the fridge in a sealed container (though it may lose some of it's bright flavor over time).
+• This lemon vinaigrette will last for up to one week in the fridge in a sealed container (though it may lose some of its bright flavors over time).
 Here are some of my favorite storage containers.

 • Watch me make this lemon vinaigrette as part of my Meal Prep for Spring recipe video.